smarie/python-pytest-cases/docs/index.md

 Note: for this to be performed, the parameters are replaced with a union fixture.
 Therefore the relative priority order of these parameters with other standard `pytest.mark.parametrize` parameters that you would place on the same function, will get impacted.
 You may solve this by replacing your mark parameters with `param_fixture`s (see [above](#param_fixtures).)

+### passing a `hook`

+As per version `1.14`, all the above functions now support passing a `hook` argument.
+This argument should be a callable.
+It will be called everytime a fixture is about to be created by `pytest_cases` on your behalf.
+The fixture function is passed as the argument of the hook, and the hook should return it as the result.

+You can use this fixture to better understand which fixtures are created behind the scenes, and also to decorate the fixture functions before they are created.
+For example you can use `hook=saved_fixture` (from [`pytest-harvest`](https://smarie.github.io/python-pytest-harvest/)) in order to save the created fixtures in the fixture store.

 ## Main features / benefits

  * **Separation of concerns**: test code on one hand, test cases data on the other hand.
 This is particularly relevant for data science projects where a lot of test datasets are used on the same block of test code.